ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     Under **Advanced configurations**, enable the **Configure for large quantity volumes** toggle button to support more than 127 (up to 500) volumes.
 This setting is at a VM-level that remains unmodifiable upon provisioning.

-    <s>Machine types E980 and E1080 are optimized to support the attachment of large quantity of volumes.
+    Machine types E980 and E1080 are optimized to support the attachment of large quantity of volumes.
 Only IBM i VMs support the configuration of large volumes.
-You cannot create or attach volumes with more than 2 TB for IBM i VMs.</s>
+You cannot create or attach volumes with more than 2 TB for IBM i VMs.
     {: note}